UtrechtUniversity/programming-cafe/exercises/Julia/Julia_exercises.md

 * [Julia vs Numba and Cython: Looking Beyond Microbenchmarks](https://www.matecdev.com/posts/julia-python-numba-cython.html)
 * [How to solve the same numerical Problem in 7 different Programming Languages](https://medium.com/@andreaskuhn92/how-to-solve-the-same-numerical-problem-in-7-different-programming-languages-a64daac3ed64) - these examples may not necessarily be the fastest code possible in the respective languages

+### Trivia

+* [Multiple dispatch explained with Pokemon](https://www.moll.dev/projects/effective-multi-dispatch/), a bit too complicated for this demo